gabs086/la_assessment/README.md

 ![yarn version](https://img.shields.io/badge/PostgreSQL-v15.4-red)

+I preferred yarn as the scripts declared in package.json of the projects are for yarn command

+Clone this repo and follow the steps to setup the application.

 ## Database Setup
 1. Download PostgreSQL through this [link](https://www.postgresql.org/download/).
 Choose the installer that your operating system supports.
 For this project, I've downloaded version 15.4 but any will do.
 You may also follow this [guide](https://www.tutorialsteacher.com/postgresql/install-postgresql)
 2. AFter downloading, create your connection through SQL Shell or pgAdmin 4.
 (Much preferred through SQL shell)